argonne-lcf/user-guides/docs/polaris/workflows/libensemble.md

 # libEnsemble

 libEnsemble is a Python toolkit for running dynamic ensembles of calculations.

 Users provide generator and simulator functions to express their ensembles, where the generator can steer the ensemble based on previous results.
-A library of example functions is available which can be modified as needed.
 These functions can submit external executables at any scale and in a portable way.

+System details are detected, and dynamic resource management is provided.
+This includes automatically detecting, assigning, and reassigning
+GPUs for ensemble members.

-System details are detected, and dynamic resource management is provided. libEnsemble can be used in a consistent manner on laptops, clusters, and supercomputers with minimal required dependencies.
+libEnsemble can be used in a consistent manner on laptops, clusters, and supercomputers with minimal required dependencies.

 ## Getting libEnsemble on Polaris